Skip to main content

 Measurable.
 After identifying what specifically our goal should be, we then need to define how we’re going to quantify the goal itself in terms of progress and completion.

 Time-bound.
 The last, and arguably most important, step is to create a timeline or some kind of time constraint for the goal.
 We’ve all had open-ended goals before, and we all know how they usually turn out.
-Progress is made steadily, or not at all until motivation for the goal fizzles out due to more important priorities, or perhaps better-defined priorities would be the better way to put it.

-So, an example of an HR goal using the SMART framework might be:
+An example of an HR goal using the SMART framework might be:

 Reduce employee turnover from 15-10% by the beginning of Q3 next year.

-OKR stands for Objective and Key Results and acts as a goal-setting framework that can be used to help measure and track your goals.
+OKR stands for objective and key results and acts as a goal-setting framework that can be used to help measure and track your goals.

-You see this kind of approach used by human resources departments to ensure all employees working toward a goal have a clear idea of the objectives at hand, the measurements which will be used to track those objectives, and the milestones along the way.
+You see this kind of approach used by human resources departments to ensure all employees working toward a goal have a clear idea of the objectives at hand, the measurements that will be used to track those objectives, and the milestones along the way.

 An example of an OKR for HR might be to standardize performance management across the business (objective), with the key results being to select a performance management system, roll it out across the org, and then gather employee feedback.